wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 This article shows you how to use Azure Resource Manager templates and the Azure CLI to do the following common tasks for deploying and managing Azure virtual machines.
 For more templates you can use, see [Azure Quickstart templates](http://azure.microsoft.com/documentation/templates/) and [Application frameworks using templates](/documentation/articles/virtual-machines-app-frameworks).

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers deploying and managing a VM using templates in the Resource Manager deployment model.
+[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-rm-include.md)] classic deployment model.
 You can't use templates in the classic deployment model.

 - [Quick-create a virtual machine in Azure](#quick-create-a-vm-in-azure)